-- (1) After complying with section 45, a service provider may apply to the chief executive for accreditation of the residential service. - (2) The application must- - (a) be in the approved form; and - (b) state the level or levels at which accreditation is sought; and

-15 Under this part, the service provider may provide the accreditation service, without having applied for accreditation, until the due day for making the application.
+- (1) After complying with section 45, a service provider may apply to the chief executive for accreditation of the residential service. - (2) The application must- - (a) be in the approved form; and - (b) state the level or levels at which accreditation is sought; and - (c) be signed by the service provider; and - (d) be accompanied by the fee prescribed under a regulation. - (3) The service provider also must provide any other relevant information reasonably required by the chief executive to decide the application. - (4) The chief executive must decide the application, in relation to each level at which accreditation is sought, by accrediting the service at that level for a stated period or refusing to accredit the service at that level.

-- (c) be signed by the service provider; and - (d) be accompanied by the fee prescribed under a regulation. - (3) The service provider also must provide any other relevant information reasonably required by the chief executive to decide the application. - (4) The chief executive must decide the application, in relation to each level at which accreditation is sought, by accrediting the service at that level for a stated period or refusing to accredit the service at that level.16 - (5) The chief executive may grant accreditation on conditions the chief executive considers appropriate, including, for example, a condition requiring- - (a) that the service provider prepare, and give to the chief executive within a stated time of not less than 30 days, a quality improvement plan dealing with stated aspects of the residential service; or - (b) that the service provider complete a stated training program within a stated time; or - (c) that the service provider ensure that a stated associate of the service provider completes a stated training program within a stated time; or - (d) that the service provider take, or refrain from taking, stated actions in the provision of the services to which the accreditation relates; or - (e) that the service provider ensure that a stated associate of the service provider takes, or refrains from taking, stated actions in the provision of the services to which the accreditation relates.17 - (6) If the chief executive decides the application by refusing to accredit the residential service, the chief executive must give the service provider a notice of the decision stating the day, not earlier than 7 days after the notice is given, by which the service provider must-

-- (a) for an application for accreditation at level 1-stop conducting the residential service; or - (b) for an application for accreditation at level 2-stop providing the food service; or - (c) for an application for accreditation at level 3-stop providing the personal care service.

-(7) In this section-
+- (5) The chief executive may grant accreditation on conditions the chief executive considers appropriate, including, for example, a condition requiring- - (a) that the service provider prepare, and give to the chief executive within a stated time of not less than 30 days, a quality improvement plan dealing with stated aspects of the residential service; or - (b) that the service provider complete a stated training program within a stated time; or - (c) that the service provider ensure that a stated associate of the service provider completes a stated training program within a stated time; or - (d) that the service provider take, or refrain from taking, stated actions in the provision of the services to which the accreditation relates; or - (e) that the service provider ensure that a stated associate of the service provider takes, or refrains from taking, stated actions in the provision of the services to which the accreditation relates. - (6) If the chief executive decides the application by refusing to accredit the residential service, the chief executive must give the service provider a notice of the decision stating the day, not earlier than 7 days after the notice is given, by which the service provider must- - (a) for an application for accreditation at level 1-stop conducting the residential service; or - (b) for an application for accreditation at level 2-stop providing the food service; or - (c) for an application for accreditation at level 3-stop providing the personal care service. - (7) In this section-